Qolore7/moonshadow/README.md

 1. Create a folder for the modist outside of any default Windows folders called **Moonshadow** (I recommend `C:\Games\Moonshadow`)
 2. Download the latest release of `Moonshadow` from the [Nexus](https://www.nexusmods.com/skyrimspecialedition/mods/85896) page and extract the **.wabbajack** file from the archive to your `Wabbajack` folder
-3. Launch the Wabbajack app
+3. Launch the Wabbajack app and select `Browse Modlists`
-4. In the **Target Modlist** box, select the .wabbajack file you downloaded in the previous step
+4. Make sure `Show Unofficial Lists` is checked and search for `Moonshadow`
+5. Select the **Download** icon in the bottom right, then select he **Play** icon once the download is finished
-5. In the **Modlist Installation Location** box, select the `Moonshadow` folder you created in the first step
+7. In the **Modlist Installation Location** box, select the `Moonshadow` folder you created in the first step
   * The Resource Download Location box should automatically fill in `Moonshadow\Downloads`, but you can move this folder to a different drive if are low on space
-6. Click the Go/Begin button and wait for Wabbajack to finish
+8. Click the Go/Begin button and wait for Wabbajack to finish

 ## Problems with Wabbajack